babldev/camera-cli/README.md

 # camera-cli

-Tired of your webcam putting you out of focus?
+Tired of your webcam putting you out of focus after it forgets your preferred settings?

 Turn that blurry frown upside down with `./camera-cli`